Modern Foreign Languages

 We want the children to develop as critical and creative thinkers and enrich, extend and consolidate learning in a variety of contexts.
 Through systematic and progressive planning, we intend to encourage the children to develop their skills in French.

-We are currently using RIGOLO to deliver our French lessons.
+We are currently using KAPOW to deliver our French lessons.
 The programme ensures children acquire a bank of vocabulary organised around specific topics.
 They ensure development is progressive as they build on previous knowledge from units already studied.

 - Games – in order to develop vocabulary through repetition, reading, writing, speaking and listening skills